 The hope is that all eligible family members can agree on the legal direction of the case and how to distribute the proceeds of any settlement or jury award.

 A wrongful death claim brought forth by family members may include compensatory and punitive damages.
 Compensatory damages encompass the plaintiff’s economic and non-economic losses.
-This might include medical bills, funeral expenses, lost wages, suffering, and loss of affection
+This might include:

-Punitive damages are awarded if the defendant acted egregiously.
-There is no cap on the amount of damages a plaintiff may receive.
-An attorney could review a family’s wrongful death case to determine what damages may be available.
+Punitive damages are awarded if the liable party acted egregiously.
+There is no cap on the number of damages you may receive.
+A wrongful death attorney from our Tucson legal team can review your family’s claim to determine what damages may be available in a civil lawsuit.